ptoeia/sprunki-pyramixed-regretful/README.md

 ## About the Game

-Sprunki Pyramixed Regretful is an innovative music creation game that combines traditional rhythm gameplay with deep emotional expression.
+[Sprunki Pyramixed Regretful](http://sprunkiretake.io/games/sprunki-pyramixed-regretful) is an innovative music creation game that combines traditional rhythm gameplay with deep emotional expression.
 Experience a unique blend of haunting melodies and profound musical storytelling as you craft compositions that resonate with deep emotional undertones.

-Play the game at: [http://sprunkiretake.io/games/sprunki-pyramixed-regretful](http://sprunkiretake.io/games/sprunki-pyramixed-regretful)

 ## Features